glennhenry/cs-notes/docs/computer-organization-and-architecture/04-registers-and-ram/registers-and-ram.md

 - **[Registers and RAM - Crash Course Computer Science #6](https://youtu.be/fpnE6UAfbtU?si=XGkAf7mO--sxmc3t)**
 - **[What is a Register in a CPU and How Does it Work? - TOTALPHASE](https://www.totalphase.com/blog/2023/05/what-is-register-in-cpu-how-does-it-work/)**
+- **Some Google searches**

 **Registers & RAM** are important components in CPU, they serve as storage or memory for the CPU.
-Registers is a smaller storage with higher speed that is suitable to hold intermediate result.
+Register is a smaller storage with higher speed that is suitable to hold intermediate result.
 While RAM is the larger storage with lower speed that is suitable to hold the program's data and instructions actively used by CPU during program's execution.
 Both memory is a type of volatile memory, it can only store data while the device is running.

 Registers are the fastest form of computer memory, and they are directly accessible by the CPU.
 When doing arithmetic operation using [ALU](/computer-organization-and-architecture/alu), we will need place to store the intermediate result or to store other information such as carry temporarily.
 Registers is typically the place to store this.
 The ALU will receive important information such as status and operand from the registers.